How to Map Siemens S7 Tags to OPC UA: A Production-Grade Implementation Guide

 return ua.StatusCode(ua.StatusCodes.Good)

-Once OPC UA subscriptions are stabilized, telemetry must be routed through deterministic MQTT topic hierarchies before committing to time-series storage.
-A production-grade hierarchy follows the ISA-95 enterprise-control model:
+Once OPC UA subscriptions are stable, telemetry must move through deterministic topic structures before it lands in storage.
+A production hierarchy follows the ISA-95 enterprise-control model, which keeps tag identity consistent across sites — the design rules for which live in MQTT Topic Hierarchies.

 mqtt/